oqtane/Oqtane.LicensedModule/README.md

   "PackageRegistryUrl": "https://sandbox.oqtane.net"
 ```

-Once this is configured, when you browse to the Module or Theme Management areas of the Admin Dashbord and choose Install, the products will be loaded from the Sandbox Marketplace.
-It will allow you to perform a complete simulated purchase and licensing flow.
+Once this is configured, when you browse to the Module or Theme Management areas of the Admin Dashboard and choose Install, the products will be loaded from the Sandbox Marketplace.
+It will allow you to perform a complete simulated purchase and licensing flow for these products.

 Be sure to remember to reset the PackageRegistryUrl when you are finished testing.